juanmescobedo/hugo-webpage/content/home/demo.md

 ## 👋 Welcome to my personal Website

-Hi, I'm Juan Martín, a Data Analyst from Mexico.
+Hi, I'm Juan Martín, a Senior Analytics Engineer from Mexico.
 This is my personal webpage, in which you can found information about my profesional life as well as some personal projects.

 - 👉 As a political science graduate, I enjoy learning about the social sciences.
 Feel free to check out my [**articles reading list**](https://www.goodreads.com/review/list/108014396-juan-escobedo?shelf=social-sciences)
 - 📚 I have always enjoyed literature.
 I spend my free times reading, so make sure to see my [**Goodreads profile**](https://www.goodreads.com/user/show/108014396-juan-escobedo)